 While child identity theft most commonly occurs due to stolen Social Security numbers, which are believed to have not been exposed in the Aeries data breach, it is still important for parents and students to reset their passwords as soon as possible – as well as any other places that they may have used that same password.
 Parents and students are encouraged to make a change from passwords to passphrases that are nine to ten characters long.
 Passphrases are easier to remember and harder for hackers to break.

-As of June 26, 2020, school districts impacted include: Inglewood Unified School District, Lassen Union High School District, Kingsburg Elementary Charter School District, Laguna Beach Unified School District, Central School District, Rocklin Unified School District, Yucaipa-Calimesa Joint Unified School District, San Bernardino City Unified School District, Los Alamitos Unified School District, La Habra City School District, Saddleback Valley Unified School District, El Dorado County Office of Education, Chino Valley Unified School District, Evergreen Union School District, Apple Valley Unified School District, San Leandro Unified School District, Yuba City Unified School District, Travis Unified School District, Washington Unified School District, Corning Union High School District, Lowell Joint School District, Tulare Joint Union High School District, Monrovia Unified School District, Santa Barbara Unified School District, Mt.
-Diablo Unified School District, Brea-Olinda Unified School District, Fairfield-Suisun Unified School District, ABC Unified School District and Santa Clara Unified School District.
+As of July 16, 2020, school districts impacted include: Inglewood Unified School District, Lassen Union High School District, Kingsburg Elementary Charter School District, Laguna Beach Unified School District, Central School District, Rocklin Unified School District, Yucaipa-Calimesa Joint Unified School District, San Bernardino City Unified School District, Los Alamitos Unified School District, La Habra City School District, Saddleback Valley Unified School District, El Dorado County Office of Education, Chino Valley Unified School District, Evergreen Union School District, Apple Valley Unified School District, San Leandro Unified School District, Yuba City Unified School District, Travis Unified School District, Washington Unified School District, Corning Union High School District, Lowell Joint School District, Tulare Joint Union High School District, Monrovia Unified School District, Santa Barbara Unified School District, Mt.
+Diablo Unified School District, Brea-Olinda Unified School District, Fairfield-Suisun Unified School District, ABC Unified School District, Beverly Hills Unified School District, Red Bluff Joint Union High School District, Adelanto Elementary School District, Riverdale Joint Unified School District and Santa Clara Unified School District.

 If someone affected by the Aeries data breach believes their personal information is being misused, they are encouraged to file an ID Theft Report with the Federal Trade Commission and to contact all three credit reporting agencies to request free credit reports and to place a credit freeze.
 Affected minors will need a parent or guardian to request a credit report and freeze their credit.